syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ## Change the row highlighting background color and text style

-You can change the highlighting color and textStyle of the hovered row by using `SfDataGridThemeData.rowHoverColor` and `SfDataGridThemeData.rowHoverTextStyle` properties.
+You can change the highlighting color and text style of the hovered row by using `SfDataGridThemeData.rowHoverColor` and `SfDataGridThemeData.rowHoverTextStyle` properties.

 {% tabs %}
 {% highlight Dart %}